Extending a Function Just by Multiplying and Dividing Function Values: Smoothness and Prime Identities: Simple Notation for Multiplicative Function Extension

 \end{definition} \begin{definition} We define a product $P$ for a \textbf{set of positive integers}.
 We define $P(f,\, S,\,z)$, the \uline{geometric sampling product} for the function $f: \mathbb{C} \rightarrow \mathbb{C}$, the positive-integer set $S\subset \mathbb{N}$, and the point $z$ to be

-\textbf{Remark:}\ \ To calculate $P$, we first form function evaluation points by multiplying $z$ by one value from each of the geometric sampling sequences whose integer $k$ is in $S$.
-We evaluate the function at all such points and multiply all of the function values. \end{definition}
+\end{definition} \begin{remark} To calculate $P$, we first form function evaluation points by multiplying $z$ by one value from each of the geometric sampling sequences whose integer $k$ is in $S$.
+We evaluate the function at all such points and multiply all of the function values. \end{remark}

 \begin{definition} We define a qotient $Q$ for a \textbf{family of sets of positive integers}.
 Suppose that $F$ is a family of sets, consisting of any finite subsets of the positive integers $\mathbb{ N}$.
 We define the \uline{geometric sampling quotient} for the nonzero function $f: \mathbb{C} \rightarrow \mathbb{C}$ with $f(0)=1$, the family of finite positive-integer sets $F$, and the point $z$ to be